D3SOX/arch-guide/docs/installation/live-setup.md

 loadkeys yourkeymap
 ```

-## If you use WiFi to connect to your router
+## If you use Wi-Fi to connect to your router
 📶 Use this tool to connect to your network
 ```bash
 iwctl